 Here also, we are encouraging them to make a purchase but not directly.

 Result – The change in subject line boosted our email open rates by 19%.

 Similar positive results for Email 2 of Email series-2.

-In the second email of the first series and second email of the second series, the difference is the Urgency trigger.
+In the second email of both the first series and second email series, the difference is the Urgency trigger.
 Notice the word – Final Call.

 That impacted the conversion rate.